 First Alert weather: CBS2 9 p.m. forecast

-CBS2's Vanessa Murdock is calling for a return to seasonal temperatures during the new work week.
+CBS2's Vanessa Murdock is calling for heat and humidity on Memorial Day.

 View CBS News In